NSA encryption systems: Five generations of NSA encryption

-The large number of encryption systems that NSA has developed in its half century of operation can be grouped into five generations (decades given are very approximate):
+The large number of cipher devices that NSA has developed in its half century of operation can be grouped into five generations (decades given are very approximate):

 First generation: electromechanical

 First generation NSA systems were introduced in the 1950s and were built on the legacy of NSA's World War II predecessors and used rotor machines derived from the SIGABA design for most high level encryption; for example, the KL-7.
 Key distribution involved distribution of paper key lists that described the rotor arrangements, to be changed each day (the cryptoperiod) at midnight, GMT.
 The highest level traffic was sent using one-time tape systems, including the British 5-UCO, that required vast amounts of paper tape keying material.

 Second generation: vacuum tubes

 Second generation systems (1970s) were all electronic designs based on vacuum tubes and transformer logic.
 Algorithms appear to be based on linear-feedback shift registers, perhaps with some non-linear elements thrown in to make them more difficult to cryptanalyze.
 Keys were loaded by placing a punched card in a locked reader on the front panel.
 The cryptoperiod was still usually one day.
 These systems were introduced in the late 1960s and stayed in use until the mid-1980s.
 They required a great deal of care and maintenance, but were not vulnerable to EMP.
 The discovery of the Walker spy ring provided an impetus for their retirement, along with remaining first generation systems.